Nissim Francez

-Early life and education

-Nissim Francez was born in Bulgaria.
-His family emigrated to Israel in 1949.
+Education and career

 He received his B.Sc. in mathematics and philosophy from the Hebrew University, Jerusalem in 1965.
-After his military service in the IDF, he studied at the Department of Applied Mathematics at the Weizmann Institute, Rehovot, and received his M.sc. in 1971.
+After his military service in the Israel Defense Forces, he studied at the Department of Applied Mathematics at the Weizmann Institute, Rehovot, and received his M.sc. in 1971.

-He continued his studies there and received his Ph.D. degree in 1976.
-Francez under the supervision of Prof. Amir Pnueli.
+He continued his studies there and received his Ph.D. degree in 1976 under the supervision of Prof. Amir Pnueli.

-Career

-Francez was a research associate at Queen's University Belfast, Northern Ireland in 1976.
-A year later he joined the Computer Science Department of the University of Southern California (USC), as an assistant professor.

-In 1978 He returned to Israel as a lecturer in the Computer Science Department in the Technion, Haifa.
-A year later he was promoted to senior lecturer, and in 1984 to associate professor.
-In 1991 he became a full professor at the Computer Science Faculty in the Technion, and in 1996-2006 he was the head of the Computational Linguistics Laboratory at the faculty.
+In 1991 he became a full professor at the Computer Science Faculty in the Technion, and from 1996 to 2006 he was the head of the Computational Linguistics Laboratory at the faculty.
 Francez held the Bank Leumi chair in Computer Science in the faculty from 2000 until 2010, when he retired from the Technion as professor emeritus.